Ag Metrics Group

 Planting row crops with a carousel transplanter

-Through a variety of agronomic instrumentation, Ag Metrics Group scientists make discrete measurements of:
+Through a variety of agronomic instrumentation.
+In agronomic field trials, Ag Metrics Group scientists make discrete measurements of:

 • plant growth rates